nikkow/node-red-contrib-tahoma/README.md

 * `open`: a boolean.
 Set to true if the device is open, or false othewise
 * `position`: an integer (0-100).
 Set to the position returned by the Tahoma box.
 This field is currently not sent when the "my" function is used.

+## Compatibility

+This was tested with the following devices:

+* IO-HomeControl Roller Shutters
+* IO-HomeControl Garage Door

+Feel free to send any feedback of any other compatible items or known limitations :)

 ## To-do